Group A Streptococcal diseases: Symptoms and treatment

 - fever

-Invasive Group A streptococcal infections (iGAS) are rare and can cause severe symptoms, such as:
+Invasive Group A streptococcal infections (iGAS) are rare and can cause severe symptoms and signs, such as:

 If you become ill

 Seek medical attention if you think you have a GAS infection (non-invasive or invasive).
-Only your health care provider can diagnose GAS disease.
+Only your health care provider can diagnose GAS disease and provide you with the appropriate treatment.

 Antibiotics for Group A streptococcal diseases

-Antibiotics are used to treat both invasive and non-invasive GAS diseases.
-Early treatment may make symptoms less severe or prevent more serious complications.
+Antibiotics are used to treat both non-invasive and invasive GAS diseases.
+Treatments aim at relieving symptoms, curing the infection and/or attempting to prevent future complications.
 If you are diagnosed with a GAS infection, you are advised to stay home for 24 hours after starting antibiotics.
-This will help avoid making other people sick.
+This will help prevent other people from becoming sick.

 - Date modified: